mrossini-ethz/camera-calibration-pvr/README.md

 It can safely be changed after the calibration.
 Also, the original plane may need to be hidden in order to see the newly created plane.

-To reposition, rotate or scale the generated rectangle, be sure to reposition, rotate or scale the camera along with it.

 ![Screenshot Usage](https://github.com/mrossini-ethz/camera-calibration-pvr/blob/master/doc/ui2.png "Schreenshot Usage")

+To reposition, rotate and/or scale the generated rectangle, be sure to reposition, rotate and/or scale the camera along with it.
+Also, see the options below.

+### Options
+There are options to the camera calibration:

+- **Size** determines the size of the reconstructed rectangle.
+- **Vertical orientation** places the reconstructed rectangle in vertical orientation instead of the x-y-Plane.

 ## Things you should know
 You should be aware of a few things when using this add-on.